luispaulosoaresdutra/github-example/README.md

 =================

-I have just edited this document in order to make the add a new separator.
+I have just edited this document in order to add a new separator.